-- In November 2025, the most popular UK cities when it came to nights reserved were London, Edinburgh, and Manchester, which has been consistent throughout the past year. - From October to November 2025, most of the top 10 stayed the same, with the exception of Bristol, which gained 1 rank to 5th, with Liverpool losing 1 rank in turn.
+- In December 2025, the most popular UK cities when it came to nights reserved were London, Edinburgh, and Manchester, which has been consistent throughout the past year. - From November to December 2025, most of the top 10 stayed the same, but Liverpool and Brighton gained one rank each.
+Norwich was a new entrant to the top 10 in November and maintained its ranking in December.